 Projects and supervisors

-Each year our faculty members (currently ten excluding those on sabbatical will between them offer a total of 10-20 PhD projects.
+Each year our faculty members (currently ten excluding those on sabbatical will between them offer a total of 10-15 PhD projects.
 With typically four or five students starting their PhD each year, there are many more projects than students.
 Students will be allocated a nominal project and supervisor on accepting a PhD place, but there is some flexibility to change project on arrival in October.
-All students are allocated a second supervisor, whose share of supervision can amount from a nominal 5% (offers occasional advice) to 50% (genuine joint supervision).
+All students are allocated a second supervisor, whose share of supervision can amount from a nominal 5% (offers occasional advice) to 45% (genuine joint supervision).

 A preliminary list of projects offered is given below.
 These projects are given only as a guide and have not been updated to the final 2024 list yet.
 And applicants are encouraged to discuss their own ideas for research projects with potential supervisors.
 Insight into the current research interests of potential supervisors can be found on the research pages and by looking at their recent papers using NASA/SAO ADS or the preprint arXiv (astro-ph).
 The interview day is also an opportunity to discuss projects in more detail before giving final preferences.

 |Signatures of Cosmic Reionization